FAQs (Frequently Asked Questions)

 Do all complaints end with formal enforcement action?

-Even when a complaint makes it past the intake investigator’s screening, many are closed for a variety of good reasons too, including lack of credible evidence to support a violation, lack of jurisdiction, the parties were able to resolve their dispute on their own or through alternative dispute resolution, the complainant chooses to withdraw a matter, the issue has been addressed in a civil lawsuit between the parties, an education contact or warning issued, enforcement action had been taken previously, the complainant or another important witness is no longer cooperating, or the matter was referred to another organization or agency.
+Even when a complaint makes it past the intake investigator’s screening, many will end without official enforcement action and for good reason too, such as lack of credible evidence to support a violation, the parties were finally able to resolve their dispute on their own or through alternative dispute resolution, the complainant chooses to withdraw a matter, the issue has been addressed in a civil lawsuit between the parties, an education contact or warning issued, enforcement action had been taken previously against the same party, or the complainant or another important witness is no longer cooperating.

 Are there other options available if enforcement action is not taken on a complaint?

 Yes.
-The parties can still attempt to work out a resolution on their own.
-The advice of an attorney can be sought out.
-Checking with another organization or agency may prove helpful.
+Because the majority of complaints that are processed by RICO do not result in formal enforcement action, consumers can and should pursue other options for resolving their dispute too such as self-help where the parties attempt to work out a resolution on their own.
+The advice of an attorney can be sought.
+Visiting the Hawaii State Bar Association website for low-cost or reduced legal services is another option.
+Alternative dispute resolution is a possibility too.
+Checking with another organization or agency may prove helpful, including the Judiciary which also has Small Claims Courts in every County for quick resolutions.
 Checking with the regulated industry’s licensing board on whether they have a fund that consumers can claim against because of the ill practices of a licensee, may be helpful too.
 As of 2021, the Contractor’s Licensing Board and the Real Estate Commission have such funds.